Seed Oils

 Setting the Record Straight

-Not all seed oils are created equally
+Not all seed oils are created equal

 Seed oils have been getting a bad rap lately.
 Scroll through social media and you might think they’re the villain in every kitchen.
 But here’s the thing—not all seed oils are created equal.
 While there’s good reason to be cautious about heavily processed, chemical-laden oils, it’s time to set the record straight.
-Not all seed oils are bad and not all seed oils are created equally.
+Not all seed oils are bad and not all seed oils are created equal.

 Sunflower oil, especially when cold-pressed and unrefined like Simply Sunflower Oil, offers numerous health benefits that are often overshadowed by generalizations.
 The Koelling family has been farming in Ord, Nebraska, for over 120 years, practicing regenerative agriculture long before it became a trend.
 Their commitment is to provide a pure, nutrient-rich oil that supports your health and culinary endeavors.